DKadu-45/SecyPS-vm-challange/README.md

 # PClub VM Challenge

-I have make use of my spring camp's knowledge.
+I have make use of my spring camp's knowledge in finding ISA and errors in challanges however most of code especially of dbg.c is written by gemini.

 ## Build